a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_3.md

 ### 2. Shell Scripting
-In this section we will revise what we have learnt about variables in Bash, we will then introduce the concept of positional arguments, and we will write our first shell script.

 Before we start, let's run some preliminary commads to create the directory structure for this session: